Setup a development environment

 .

-php artisan dummy:create-data 250
+php artisan --help

 Reseting the Demo data

-If you wish reset the Demo data setup to the default setup run:
+If you wish reset the Demo data setup to the default setup, run:

 docker exec -it backend-dev bash